joshuatallas/password-strength-app/README.md

 # Password Strength Visualizer

-An interactive web application that analyzes password strength by calculating entropy, estimating crack time, and detecting common weak patterns.
+This application is built with Streamlit, a Python framework for creating interactive web apps.
+It provides real-time password strength and entropy feedback using a simple interface.
+The project is designed for cybersecurity education and demonstrations.
+It analyzes password strength by calculating entropy, estimating crack time, and detecting common weak patterns.

 ## Features